-Starwood Real Estate Income Trust, Inc. Maximum Offering of \$10,000,000,000
+Maximum Offering of \$18,000,000,000

 Starwood Real Estate Income Trust, Inc. invests primarily in stabilized, income-oriented commercial real estate.
 We are externally managed by our advisor, Starwood REIT Advisors, L.L.C. (the "Advisor").
 The Advisor is an affiliate of our sponsor, Starwood Capital Group Holdings, L.P. ("Starwood Holdings" and together with any entity that is controlled by, controls or is under common control with Starwood Holdings, and any of their respective predecessor entities, "Starwood Capital"), a leading global investment manager.
 Our objective is to bring Starwood Capital's leading institutional-quality real estate investment platform to income-focused investors.
-We have elected to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with the taxable year ended December 31, 2019.
-We are not a mutual fund and do not intend to register as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act")
+We have elected to be taxed as a real estate investment trust ("REIT") for federal income tax purposes commencing with the taxable year ended December 31, 2019.
+We are not a mutual fund and do not intend to register as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act").

-We are offering on a continuous basis up to \$10,000,000,000,000 in shares of common stock, consisting of up to \$9,700,000,000 in shares in our primary offering and up to \$300,000,000 in shares pursuant to our distribution reinvestment plan.
-We are offering to sell any combination of four classes of shares of our common stock Class T common stock ("Class T shares"), Class S common stock ("Class S shares"), Class D common stock ("Class D shares") and Class I common stock (Class I shares"), with a dollar value up to the maximum offering amount.
+We are offering on a continuous basis up to \$18,000,000,000 in shares of common stock, consisting of up to \$16,000,000,000 in shares in our primary offering and up to \$2,000,000,000 in shares pursuant to our distribution reinvestment plan.
+We are offering to sell any combination of four classes of shares of our common stock, Class T common stock ("Class T shares"), Class D common stock ("Class D shares") and Class I common stock (Iss I shares"), with a dollar value up to the maximum offering amount.
 The share classes have different upfront selling commissions and dealer manager fees, and different ongoing stockholder servicing fees.
 The purchase price per share for each class of common stock will vary and generally will equal our prior month's net asset value ("NAV") per share, as determined monthly, plus applicable upfront selling commissions and dealer manager fees.
-We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
-This is a "best efforts" offering, which means that Starwood Capital, L.L.C. (the "Dealer Manager"), the dealer manager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in
+We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share in exceptional cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month due to the aggregate impact of factors such as general significant market events or disruptions or force majeure events.
+This is a "best efforts" offering, which means that Starwood Capital, L.L.C. (the "Dealer Manager"), the dealer manager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in this offering.